onmomo/squeeze-plex-hub/README.md

 ```

 - Navigate to `http://localhost:3000` to access the Squeeze Plex Hub web interface.
-- The application will display all discovered Squeezebox players and Logitech / Lyrion Media Servers (LMS), along with their metadata.
+- The application will display all discovered Squeezebox players and Lyrion Music Server (formerly Logitech Media Server), along with their metadata.
 - Use the interface to verify which Squeezebox players can be controlled via Plexamp and start to play your audio content on the discovered devices.

 ## Project Structure